 Whatever realignment procedure is suggested, it will probably have an arthroscopy as part of it.
 The role of the arthroscopy is to clean up any damage on the bone surfaces and to remove any loose fragments that may be within the joint.

 Whatever operation is used to treat your knee, it will usually involve at least one night in hospital.
 The length of stay will depend on the complexity of your surgery as well as the response of your knee to surgery.
-However, most people can be discharged on the first or second day after surgery.
+However, most people can be discharged on the first day after surgery.

 Most people are walking without support by four weeks.
 The focus of the early rehabilitation is to reduce the swelling, restore the function of your quadriceps muscle, and to get the knee bending and straightening normally.